Growing Regenerative Farming Systems

 Environmental Education In Schools

-Our Project Officers and Facilitators are currently working with 9 schools in the Murrindindi Shire.
+Our Project Officers and Facilitators are currently working with 10 schools in the Murrindindi Shire.
 We discuss with the schools their environmental programs and wishes and work with each school to assist them to achieve their goals.
 For example, Buxton Primary School have a bush block they have cleared of weeds, revegetated with indigenous bird attracting plants and created pathways for safe access.
 Guest speakers have visited the school to talk to the students about identifying the local bird species.
 Several of the schools have a focus on healthy, local, sustainable food and so have developed vegetable gardens at their schools.

 Kids Teaching Kids Forum

-Learning With Landcare
+Learning with Landcare

 Great Victorian Rail Trail